Frequently Asked Questions

 When and where do I send my disability documentation?

-Please submit your documentation directly to SAS.
+Please submit your documentation directly to the Accommodate platform.
 It is extremely helpful if documentation can be sent to SAS prior to your first appointment with a SAS Professional.
-Documentation can be faxed, emailed, or mailed to our office.
-Please be sure to make copies if you are providing original documents to SAS.
+If students have difficulty uploading documentation to the Accommodate platform, it can be faxed, emailed, or mailed to the office.

 What types of accommodations are generally offered?

 SAS provides testing accommodations including extra time, reduced distraction locations, readers and scribes.
 Additional accommodations include note taking assistance, alternate format texts, and auxiliary aids.

 Will professors and my academic advisor automatically be informed about my disability and accommodation needs?

-Once accommodations have been approved, SAS generates an accommodation letter.
-It is the student’s responsibility to pick up the letter and deliver it to their professors.
-The student determines which classes and professors will receive these letters.
+Once accommodations have been approved, the Accommodate platform generates an accommodation letter and the student can decide which classes and professors will receive these letters.
 A student’s diagnosis will not be automatically shared with professors or staff unless it is on a need to know basis or due to an emergency.
 SAS encourages each student to share disability information with professors and advisors if they are comfortable.

 Are there waivers or course substitutions for required courses?